smart-JLuo/smart-JLuo.github.io/_pages/about.md

 ---

 ## 🤔 About me
-I'm a third-year master student in Department of Electronic Engineering and Information Science at [University of Science and Technology of China](https://en.ustc.edu.cn/). 📕

-Previously, I obtained a Bachelor of Engineering from [Central China Normal University](https://english.ccnu.edu.cn/) in [Electronic Information Engineering](https://physics.ccnu.edu.cn/English.htm).
+I'm a third-year master student in Department of Electronic Engineering and Information Science at [University of Science and Technology of China](https://en.ustc.edu.cn/). 📕 Previously, I obtained a Bachelor of Engineering from [Central China Normal University](https://english.ccnu.edu.cn/) in [Electronic Information Engineering](https://physics.ccnu.edu.cn/English.htm).

-I'm interested in Natural Language Processing, LLMs, Knowledge Graph, Operator Learning, and AI for Science.
+I'm interested in Natural Language Processing, LLM inference, and Operator Learning.
 Currently, I'm working with [Wenhan Gao](https://wenhangao21.github.io/) for designing enhanced kernels for localized effects and interactions in FNO.
 Before that, I worked with [Hong Wang](https://wanghong1700.github.io/) and Huanshuo Dong for AI4PDE and AI for Scientific Computing, and worked with Hanzhu Chen for Knowledge Graph and LLMs.

 If you are interested about my research topics, feel free to contact me through my email: jianluo(at)mail(dot)ustc(dot)edu(dot)com . 📫